Sison amomum: Name in other languages

 In addition to stone parsley in English, Sison amomum has several different common names or alternative names in many other European languages, from regions were the species is native, several of them refer to the plant's odour.

-It's called сисон in Bulgarian, síson in Catalan, razgranjena sisanka in Croatian, steeneppe in Dutch, sison, sison amome, and sison aromatique in French, echte Gewürzdolde, echte Würzsilie, and Gewürzdolde in German, amomo germanico and sisone in Italian петрушечник ароматный in Russian, amomo and amomo vulgar in Spanish, kara maydanoz in Turkish, and githran in Welsh.

 Description

 Sison amomum is an erect hairless plant, its stem is solid with fine ridges, and it produces a foul odour if crushed, which has been described as smelling like petrol or nutmeg.
 The species can grow up to 1 m in height, although 30 to 70 cm is more common.
 The stems which branch profusely, are quite thin for the plant's height, have a slight sheath at each junction, and are solid and striated.
-The fruit are globular, and ridged, being about 3 mm in diametre when ripe.
+The fruit are globular, and ridged, being about 3 mm in diameter when ripe.
 The stone parsley is a biennial plant, and in Britain it usually flowers between July and August, but sometimes as late as September.
 Despite its foul odour, the roots, leaves, and seeds of the plant are edible, and have historically been used for food, it has been described as a herb, and the seeds can be used to produce condiments.